Home / Visit & Enjoy

 Horticultural activities will include planting of new grasses in Nan’s Meadow and preparation for an expanded fern garden in Amory Woods.

 Each spring and fall the Friends organize work parties to remove the trash, and invasive plants and restore the sanctuary with new plantings.
-The 2024 Spring Community Work Day is Sunday, May 5, 11:00-2:00.
+The 2024 Fall Community Day will be Sunday October 6, 11-2.

 Bird Walk Observations